sergivalverde/SLF/README.md

 * The program is able to do bias correction and skull-stripping, via SPM8/SPM12 internal procedures.
 If no binary brain mask is provided, the program will attempt to compute the binary brainmask before the lesion-filling process.

 The resulted lesion-filled image will be saved in the same directory of the input T1-w image.
 Optionally, also bias corrected images and binray brain mask can be saved.

+# Reference
+If you use this method, please reference it as:

+S. Valverde, A. Oliver, X. Lladó.
+A white matter lesion-filling approach to improve brain tissue volume measurements.
+NeuroImage: Clinical, (6), pp 86-92, 2014.